Decay Was The Smelling Salt

 “You did it Ravensheart.”
 A woman said with a swarthy latin accent.

 “Yeah.” said Ravensheart said nonchalantly “but now there's something else I have to take care of.”

 He threw down his sword and walked over to the blushing olive-skinned beauty.
-He pulled her in tight and kissed her.
+He pulled the rescued damsel in tight and kissed her passionately.
 After a moment, he pulled back and looked at her ample breast bursting out of her tightly tied dress.
 He started to undo the knots that held in the fleshy orbs.

 The stench of his vanquished opponent suddenly returned assaulting his senses like a chemical weapon.
-Ravensheart convulsed, and painful nausea started shredding his insides.
+Ravensheart convulsed, and stomach twisting nausea started shredding his insides.
 The whole world turned dark and vanished.